 All the optional extras can be booked on the day and your driver-guide will advise you of how to book.
 We negotiate discounted rates for you, ensuring you’ll always get a great deal at Scotland’s top visitor attractions.

 Please note that many visitor attractions and accommodation providers may not accept card payments, so please ensure you have plenty of cash with you on the day.
 If you have any questions about this please contact our Reservations Team on +44 (0)131 226 6066 - open 7am-10pm daily.

-Yes, all our tours are in English.
+Yes, all of our tours are in English.

 As we like to give you as much time off the coach as possible, and you have the opportunity for walks, we recommend you bring warm and/or waterproof clothing, wear comfortable shoes, and take a sun-block or a hat for sunny days.

-And don’t forget your camera to capture all the lovely scenery and wildlife you’ll encounter on your tour!
+Don’t forget your camera to capture all the lovely scenery and wildlife you’ll encounter on your tour!

 We welcome children over 5 years old on our tours, and children aged between 5-16yrs are eligible for the concessionary rate.

 We regret we are not able to carry children under the age of 5.